Anna-exe/match-pairs/README.md

 * Header consists of:
     - Logo icon that represents picture of card game
     - Name of the game
-    - Backgound music controls for immersive experience
+    - Background music controls for immersive experience

     ![Header screenshot](/assets/images/readme-images/header.png)